lmanotas/rhogallery-api/README.markdown

 	group.create_new
 	=> true

-or send it the data on the 'create_new' method is called
+or send it the data on the `create_new` method is called

 	consumer = RhoGallery::Consumer.new
 	=> #<RhoGallery::Consumer:0x1018881a8 @attributes={:cell=>"+55555", :email=>"email@email.com",